AtharvBatra/JavaNoIDE/README.md

 # Java without IDE

-You can use Java without an IDE and I can show you how...
+You can use Java without an IDE and I can show you how

 Step 1: Create 3 folders namely "src"(for source code),
 "res"(for resources such as audio, images, etc.),